 Even when the shoulders are healthy, it can be quite intense to go after the rotator cuff with a therapy ball and even more so if there is any injury or overuse going on.
 But thankfully for you, there is an indirect path to resolving rotator cuff issues via another muscle… the deltoid.The deltoid is a muscle on the side of the shoulder that gives it its shape.
 It has three parts to it (an anterior/front, medial/middle, and posterior/back) that help to move the humerus (upper arm bone) into abduction, flexion and extension.
 The swinging of your arms while you’re walking?
 Deltoid has a bit to do with that.
 It also is involved if you reach out to the side to grab something.

-The anterior deltoid often has many trigger points and adhesions from hours the hours we spend with our shoulders in front of us, typing on keyboards, driving, eating, reading…the list goes on.
+The anterior deltoid (the front most part) can often have many painful trigger points and adhesions from hours the hours we spend with our shoulders in front of us, typing on keyboards, driving, eating, reading…the list goes on.

-Check out my video below for a how-to!
+Check out my video below for my favorite shoulder relief with deltoid massage!